 A global pandemic can be challenging, but accentuating the positive during a pandemic could change how you cope with those challenges.
 Positive thinking has been shown to link to higher levels of happiness and decreased levels of anxiety.
-As a company, Murphy’s Corporate Lodging weaves positivity into our core values and everyday practices, and now we are here to help you as we navigate the uncharted waters of the coronavirus pandemic together while embracing the power of positive thinking.
+As a company, Murphy’s Corporate Housing Associates weaves positivity into our core values and everyday practices, and now we are here to help you as we navigate the uncharted waters of the coronavirus pandemic together while embracing the power of positive thinking.

 Science and Positivity